The Max M. Fisher Resource Center

 Jane Sherman talks about her father's success in fundraising.

-Agreement for the Reconstitution of the Jewish Agency of Israel
+Max Fisher signing the Agreement for the Reconstitution of the newly Reconstituted Jewish Agency for Israel

 Max Fisher speaks at the Allied Jewish Campaign fundraising event in 1958.